et-to-the-moon/find_fine_wine/README.md

 | **Column**          | **Description**                                            |
 |---------------------|--------------------------------------------------------    |
-| **fixed_acidity**   | Ranges between 4.8 and 14.2, and gauges the amount of a set of organic acids, ensures wine doesn't feel flat and soapy, can't be converted to gas so must go through kidnes
+| **fixed_acidity**   | Ranges between 4.8 mg/L and 14.2mg/L, and gauges the amount of a set of organic acids, ensures wine doesn't feel flat and soapy, can't be converted to gas so must go through kidneys
    |
-| **volatile_acidity**| Acid that primarily affects smell, and tase of vinegar, lower is better
+| **volatile_acidity**| Acid that primarily affects smell, and tase of vinegar, lower is better g/mL
    |
 | **citric_acid**     | found in small quantities, citric acid can add freshness’ and flavor to wines
    |